Our SENCO is Mrs Dunn (HT) who has extensive experience as SENCO in this school. Mrs Dunn has completed the National Award for SEN Coordinators.

 Other staff with specialist expertise:

-Mrs Fletcher – HLTA (Pastoral) – various Level 2 and 3 Safeguarding; Mental Health and Emotional Wellbeing training.
-HeartMath; Listening Matters
+Mrs Fletcher – HLTA – various Level 2/3 and beyond Safeguarding; Mental Health and Emotional Wellbeing training.
+HeartMath; Listening Matters; Mental Health First Aider

-Mrs Gillespie – HLTA – Connecting with Children; Therapeutic Stories; Story Links; Getting Along
+Mrs Gillespie – HLTA – Connecting with Children; Therapeutic Stories; Story Links; Getting Along; Level 3 Counselling Skills; Mental Health First Aider

 External Specialists and Other Bodies